VectRel/VectRel/README.md

-# pyfeather
+# VectRel
 Ultra-light, vectorized relational data in pure Python.

 ## Introduction

-PyFeather is a lightweight, high-performance in-memory relational database system built entirely in Python.
+VectRel is a lightweight, high-performance in-memory relational database system built entirely in Python.
 It provides a fast, efficient way to handle structured data, with an emphasis on performance and ease of use.

 - **Lightweight**: Minimal memory footprint.
 - **Vectorized**: Optimized for performance on modern hardware.